OathWall

 Click New OAuth App and fill in the details:

-• Application name: your game's name (shown to players)
+• Application name: your game's name

 • Homepage URL: your game's website